Existence of constant mean curvature surfaces with controlled topology in 3-manifolds: Regularity and multiplicity one

-Next we present the main step in the proof of the multiplicity 1.
-The main idea, borrowed from \cite{PR-Multiplicity-One}, is to define an averaged multiplicity at various scales, and to show that this quantity doesn't change if we move from a scale to another in a suitable way.
+Next we present the main step in the proof of the multiplicity one.
+The main idea, borrowed from \cite{PR-Multiplicity-One}, is to define an averaged multiplicity at various scales, and to show that this quantity doesn't change if we move from one scale to another in a suitable way.